My Tiny Senpai: Drama

 A live-action television drama adaptation produced by BS Shochiku Tokyu and LesPros Entertainment was announced on November 15, 2024.
 Masashi Komura and Kō Nishiguchi wrote and directed the series, Hidekazu Sakamoto composed the music, and Tatsuya Nagahara, Tōki Murasaki, Kyōhei Morinaga, and Kazuhiro Gotō served as the producers.
 It aired on BS Shochiku Tokyu from January 15 to March 26, 2025.
 The opening theme song is "Hatsukoi Juice", performed by 2i2, while the ending theme song is "Memories" (メモリーズ), performed by Amayadori.

 Reception

 In 2020, My Tiny Senpai ranked 11th in the Next Manga Awards in the web manga category.
 By August 2023, the manga had over one million copies in circulation.
-In 2025, the English-language version of the manga has been nominated for Best Lettering in the second edition of Anime NYC and Japan Society's American Manga Awards.
+In 2025, the English version of the first volume of the manga was nominated for Best Lettering in the second edition of Anime NYC and Japan Society's American Manga Awards.